hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 If you find a video that fails to perceptually hash, please create an issue on GitHub with some information about the video or message `@applenanner` on the [Hydrus Discord](https://discord.gg/wPHPCUZ).

 If a bad file crashes the whole program also create an issue.
 Skipping files is fine, but crashing is not.

 ---

-## I changed my threshold but it didn't find any new duplicates

-This is correct and should only affect searching for files BEFORE you set a new threshold.

-Next run use `--clear-search-cache` and then it should compare all videos to each other from the start.

----